sandracep/power_bi_portfolio/data/readme.md

-The data I've used to create this project.
+The data from Kaggle that I've used to create this project.